50 days after first testing positive for COVID-19, this Sanford cheerleader tested positive again

 Things only got worse.
 A month into quarantine she was diagnosed with a sinus infection.
 More recently a kidney infection took hold.

-50 days after her first test, Lacey again tested positive for COVID-19 again.
+50 days after her first test, Lacey tested positive for COVID-19 again.

 Have a question about coronavirus?
 Send it to us here.